plone/volto/docs/source/upgrade-guide/index.md

  }
 ```

-The tiles engine now takes care for the keyboard navigation of the tiles, so you need to remove the outter `<div>` from your custom tile, then your tile doesn't have to react to the change on `this.props.selected` either, because it's also something that the tiles engine already does for you.
+The blocks engine now takes care for the keyboard navigation of the blocks, so you need to remove the outter `<div>` from your custom block, then your block doesn't have to react to the change on `this.props.selected` either, because it's also something that the blocks engine already does for you.

-The focus management is also transferred to the engine, so no needed for your tile to manage the focus.
-However, if your tile does indeed require to manage its own focus, then you should mark it with the `tileHasOwnFocusManagement` property in the tiles configuration object:
+The focus management is also transferred to the engine, so no needed for your block to manage the focus.
+However, if your block does indeed require to manage its own focus, then you should mark it with the `blockHasOwnFocusManagement` property in the blocks configuration object:

 ``` js hl_lines="10"
     text: {